spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 The speech delegate receives most of the interesting system events from the pipeline.
 The types of events it receives depends on whether the ASR has been activated from a wakeword or by using `pipeline.activate()`.

-- `SpeechDelegate.activate`: called immediately after a wakeword has been recognized.
+- `SpeechDelegate.didActivate`: called immediately after a wakeword has been recognized.
 Note that this is not called after a manual `pipeline.activate()`.
-- `SpeechDelegate.deactivate`: called after ASR has completed or timed out.
+- `SpeechDelegate.didDeactivate`: called after ASR has completed or timed out.
 Note that this is not called after a manual `pipeline.deactivate()`.
-- `SpeechDelegate.didRecognize`: called after ASR has successfully recognized an utterance. `SpeechDelegate.deactivate` will also be called.
+- `SpeechDelegate.didRecognize`: called after ASR has successfully recognized an utterance. `SpeechDelegate.didDeactivate` will also be called.
-- `SpeechDelegate.didTimeout`: called after ASR timed out while listening for an utterance. `SpeechDelegate.deactivate` will also be called.
+- `SpeechDelegate.didTimeout`: called after ASR timed out while listening for an utterance. `SpeechDelegate.didDeactivate` will also be called.

 Your implementations of all these methods will be very important to how your app handles voice interactions, because the delegate acts as a kind of gatekeeper between speech events and pipeline operation.